 Additionally, it has relaxed regulations for the management of listed REITs and retail property funds and their developments.

-But the tumbling stock markets since the coronavirus break is raising doubts about whether the new REITs can receive as much enthusiastic welcome as those listed on the Seoul bourse just a half year ago.
+But the tumbling stock markets since the coronavirus outbreak is raising doubts about whether the new REITs can receive as much enthusiastic welcome as those listed on the Seoul bourse just a half year ago.

 Shares in large domestic REITs, including Lotte REIT and NH Prime REIT, have plunged by around 25% since hitting record highs on their first trading day last year.